esy/esy.github.io/docs/how-it-works.md

 Not all artifacts are cached globally.
-Build artifacts for any symlinked dependencies (using `yarn link`) are stored in `./node_modules/.cache/_esy/store` which is just like the global store, but for your locally symlinked projects, and top level package.
+Build artifacts for any symlinked dependencies (using `yarn link`) are stored in `./node_modules/.cache/_esy/store` which is just like the global store, but for your locally symlinked projects and top level package.

-This local cache doesn't have the dirtyling logic as the global store for (non-symlinked) dependencies.
-Currently, both symlinked dependencies and your top level package are both rebuilt every time you run `esy build`.
+This local cache doesn't have the same dirtying logic as the global store for (non-symlinked) dependencies.
+Currently, both symlinked dependencies and your top level package are rebuilt every time you run `esy build`.

-Your top level package is build within its source tree, not in a copy of the source tree, but as always your package can (and should try to) respect the out of source destination `$cur__target_dir`.
+Your top level package is built within its source tree, not in a copy of the source tree, but as always your package can (and should try to) respect the output destination `$cur__target_dir`.

 Cached environment computations (for commands such as `esy cmd`) are stored in `./node_modules/.cache/_esy/bin/command-env`